 Building and sustaining a corporate culture that promotes mental health and growth requires a scientiﬁc approach.

 The ﬁrst thing to do is to ﬁnd out the facts of the situation.
-Basically, you want to know if the culture in your organisation or team is what you think it is, worse than you think it is or, hopefully, way better that you thought it was.
+Basically, you want to know if the culture in your organization or team is what you think it is, worse than you think it is or, hopefully, way better that you thought it was.

 Once you know where you are, then you’ll be able to accurately determine the Mental Health Strategy that will get you the best ROI and produce the staff engagement, and proﬁt, you are after.